Toddler Hiking Gear

 Gear for Mom and Dad

 When you’re hitting the trail with your little one you need to be prepared for all sorts of situations.
 From potentially carrying your kiddo along the trail to first aid, parents need to have the right gear.
-It can feel like a lot of weight when you’re carrying your toddler and carrying gear for everyone, but it’s worth being prepared for anything!
+It can feel like a lot of weight when you’re carrying a toddler and carrying gear for everyone, but it’s worth being prepared for anything!

-Once our babies were able to sit independently we began using the Kid Comfort III child carrier.
+Once our babies were able to sit independently we began using the Deuter Kid Comfort III child carrier.
 We consistently used that carrier until our son turned 3.5 and began wanting to walk sections of the trail.
-Over the summer we have encouraged him to hike independently but brought the backpack carrier just in case he needed a ride.
+Over the summer we encouraged him to hike independently but brought the backpack carrier just in case he needed a ride.
 The Kid Comfort III is no longer in production, but the Kid Comfort Pro is very similar.
 We love that the Kid Comfort III is easily adjustable for myself and my husband.

-We also have the Osprey Poco Plus.
-I honestly find this pack very uncomfortable on my hips.
-I can’t get a good fit with it.
-So this is the pack my husband used when we both carried toddlers.
-Now we’re primarily using the Kid Comfort III.
-Both have plenty of storage space and room for our hydration system.
+We carry a small first aid kit.
+Ours is pretty basic for our shorter family hikes.
 Of course, hiking with little kids means bringing plenty of snacks.
 I like to make my own trail mix, but we also usually bring some fruit and some bars.